ClarkChiu/Apollo-Punch-Bot/README.md

 ## ToDo

 - Containerize
-- DRY RUN mode still WIP (The tool cannot handle the Kendo UI popup windows now)
+- DRY RUN mode still WIP (The tool cannot handle the Kendo UI popup windows now) [^2]

-## Note
+[^1]: If the working time is greater than 8.5 hours, the new selection box will pop out to ask what causes the check out to be delayed.

-- The Apollo HR system will create the new ticket ID once you apply for the check in/out correction and the ID will not get recycled and be re-used, which means the ID will get bigger and bigger.
+[^2]: The Apollo HR system will create the new ticket ID once you apply for the check in/out correction and the ID will not get recycled and be re-used, which means the ID will get bigger and bigger.
 Hence, please be careful about your application request and the DRY run mode (Please check the date range before you execute this tool!)